Payment in arrears

 Understanding payment in arrears

 The government officially implemented payment in arrears on April 23, 2014.
-This move was part of the Pay Modernization Project, undertaken in 2009 to replace a 40-year-old pay system with a modern pay solution (Phoenix) and to streamline business processes.
+This decision was part of the Pay Modernization Project undertaken in 2009 to replace the 40-year-old pay system with a modern pay solution (Phoenix) and to streamline business processes.

 Not all federal employees were affected by the move to payment in arrears.
 The following employees did not transition to payment in arrears and did not receive the transition payment: